nadigerdivya/Interview_Questions/README.md

 18. How to check Object are equal?
 How to check objects has same properties.
 19. Explain Coercion in JavaScript.
 20. What is Wrapper function? why it is required? what it does?
+21. Difference between let and const?
+Ans - Reassignment is not possible to const but in let it is possible.
+22. Difference between arrow function and regular function?
+When to choose between them?

 HTML and CSS
 ---------------